ruichenZz/cs260d-final-project/README.md

 cd cs260d-final-project
 ```

-Clone the AMBER repo into this parent repo and follow the instructions there to set up AMBER pipeline, download data, etc: https://github.com/junyangwang0410/AMBER

 ### 2. Create a Conda Environment

 Run the following commands to create and activate a Conda environment: